Michael Spence (Holby City): Casting

 The character was initially constructed as a public schoolboy, with less of a "bad boy" persona than he would ultimately exhibit on screen.
 Actor Hari Dhillon had a chance encounter with a Holby City casting director whilst in London, who suggested to him that he might be right for a part in the show.
-Dhillon was living in America, but as the 2007–2008 Writers Guild of America strike was ongoing at the time, his wife Lara had suggested that they leave to find work elsewhere before the impending birth of their child.
+Dhillon was living in America, but as the 2007–2008 Writers Guild of America strike was ongoing at the time, his then partner Lara had suggested that he move back to London before the impending birth of their child.
 Dhillon submitted a tape, and the next day was asked if he was interested in the role.
 Given the circumstances, he has described his casting as a "beautiful stroke of luck".
 Dhillon had previously appeared in the show as minor character Sunil Gupta for six episodes after leaving drama school.
 He does not believe that this role contributed to his casting as Michael, but instead worried that it would work against him.
 In auditioning for Michael, Dhillon used his own accent, rather than the RP accent originally envisioned for the character.
 He explained that he "put [his] own twist on what [he] thought Michael Spence should be like."
 Executive producer Tony McHale and series producer Diana Kyle accepted his take on the character, and tailored the role towards his accent.
 Michael became an Asian character with an Indian/Christian background and the ability to speak Punjabi.
 Dhillon has stated: "Most producers would have just thrown my tape in the trash, considering that I wasn't able to give them their original vision of the character, but I really admire the way they were willing to build on what I was able to bring to Michael."